polkadot-fellows/xcm-format/README.md

 Many destination types, e.g. smart contracts and parachains, can have secondary destinations nested beneath them and interpreted within their context.
 This allows for that.

-- `primary: MultiDest` The primary destination.
+- `primary: MultiLocation` The primary destination.
-- `subordinate: MultiDest` The subordinate destination, interpreted in the context of the primary destination.
+- `subordinate: MultiLocation` The subordinate destination, interpreted in the context of the primary destination.

 A ChildOf, one of whose two `primary`/`subordinate` values is Null is exactly equivalent to the other of the two values.